IEEE-ALEXSB-SW-TEAM/Training-2024/Database/readme.md

 - Sales and Marketing
 - Human Resources (HR)
 - E-commerce and Online Transactions
-- there asre many other reasons
+- there are many other reasons

 but why not to use just files or even papers ??
 - Data Organization and Storage